sachin-raj-m/JAVA-OOPS-LAB/README.md

           -----> stringpalindrome.java <-----

           2) Write a Java Program to find the frequency of a given character in a string. **
-          3) Write a Java program to multiply two given matrices. **
+          3) Write a Java program to multiply two given matrices. **    -----> MatrixMultiply.java <-----

 (B) Object Oriented Programming Concepts: Problem on the use of constructors, inheritance, method overloading & overriding, polymorphism and garbage collection: